Barbuise: Geography

 Barbuise is located some 45 km north-west of Troyes and 20 km east of Provins.
 Access to the commune is by the D40 from La Villeneuve-au-Châtelot in the east which passes through the heart of the commune south of the village and continues west then south-west to join the D40A to Chalautre-la-Grande.
 The D52 comes from Villenauxe-la-Grande in the north and passes through the village before continuing south-east to Pont-sur-Seine.
 The D97 goes north-west from the village to Montpothier.
 The D174 branches off the D97 west of the village and goes north to Plessis-Barbuise.
 The D197 connects the D40 and the D97 in the west of the commune.
 The commune is almost all farmland with many lakes occupying a significant area of land in a belt across the commune and in the south-east.

 The Canal de Courtavant crosses the south-east of the commune from south-west to north-east.
 The Noxe river flows from the north passing near the village and joins the canal.
 The Canal de Soulaunoy joins the Noxe south-west of the village.

 History

 The area of the commune has been occupied since ancient times as evidenced by many archaeological discoveries and megaliths in the commune.

-Barbuise appears as Barbuife on the 1750 Cassini Map and as Barbuise on the 1790 version.
+Barbuise appears as Barbuiſe on the 1750 Cassini Map and as Barbuise on the 1790 version.